robinpaulpeluri/DC2-Vulnhub-Walkthrough/README.md

 ![Screenshot from 2023-01-16 17-01-22](https://user-images.githubusercontent.com/108471951/213289621-ccb28013-29c2-4dbf-a771-0626321c8454.png)

-As per the hint in the flag1 we have to create a new passwd list pass.txt from website by CEWL tool
+According to the hint flag1 we have to create a new passwd list pass.txt from website by CEWL tool

 #### cewl http://dc-2/ -w pass.txt